cloudlinux/cloudlinux-doc/docs/limits/README.md

 - [Reseller limits UI explained](/lve_manager/#reseller-interface)

-## Limiting modes
+## WEB interface resource limiting modes

-Ability to manage the limiting modes of user processes.
+Ability to manage the limiting modes of user processes started from web interface (e.g. nodejs, ruby and python selectors).
+Configuration allows to disable lve limiting for part of commands or don't limit web commands at all.

 To use it, add the `web_resource_limit_mode` parameter to the `/etc/sysconfig/cloudlinux` file.
 Possible parameter values:

 * `all`: The default option.
-All processes will run inside cagefs unchanged.
+All processes will run inside cagefs and with lve limits being applied.
 * `heavy`: There is a list of processes that are considered lightweight.
 In this mode, they will be executed inside cagefs, but no resource limits: cpu, io, memory, numproc.
+List of ligthweight processes is defined by CloudLinux and it's guarantied that user can't bypass lve limits for a long-term.
     For example, this mode allows the user to execute the `cloudlinux-selector stop` process, even if the user hit the NUMPROC limit.
 * `unlimited`: All processes will run inside cagefs, but ignore cpu, io, memory, numproc limits.
+Not recommended for production usage.

 ### Requirements:
 1. CloudLinux OS Shared should be installed on the server